codeDeviator/Pictionary/README.md

 4. **Erasing:**
    - Choosen user can use the eraser tool (white box labeled "Eraser") to remove parts of the drawing.
-   -  First click on the the eraser white box then hold and move the mouse over the areas you want to erase.
+   - Chossen clicks on the the eraser white box then hold and move the mouse over the areas you want to erase.

 5. **Clearing the Drawing Area:**
-   - Click the "Clear" button on the homepage to erase the entire drawing area.
+   - Choosen user clicks on the "Clear" button on the homepage to erase the entire drawing area.

 ---

 ### **Guessing the Word**
 - Non-drawing users can enter their guesses into the input box.
+- Non-drawing users click on guess button to check if their guess is correct or not.
 - **Wrong Guess:**
   - A **"Wrong Guess"** message appears if the guess is incorrect.
 - **Correct Guess:**
   - A **"You Won"** message appears, and points are added to:
-    - The user who guessed correctly.
+    - None-Drawing user who guessed correctly.
-    - The user whose turn it was to draw.
+    - Choosen user whose turn it was to draw.

 ---